 Quick Guide to Nutritious Meals

 Planning saves time and allows the opportunity to pack the family meal with an extra nutritional punch.
 Before you make your shopping list and head to the grocery store, consider the following criteria for healthier options:

 - Include at least one selection from each of the five food groups: grains, vegetables, fruits, dairy and protein foods.

 - Limit foods that are fried or highly refined.

-- Incorporate high-fiber foods like whole-grain breads and cereals, vegetables, fruits, beans, nuts and seeds.
+- Incorporate high-fiber foods such as whole-grain breads and cereals, vegetables, fruits, beans, nuts and seeds.

 Here is a balanced and nutritious dinner that the entire family will love: Mediterranean chicken breast (a boneless, skinless chicken breast baked for 20 minutes with lemon juice, a pinch of oregano and topped with feta cheese); steamed broccoli; brown rice; low-fat vanilla yogurt topped with fresh berries; and a glass of water.